 By now, you have enough knowledge to know how to choose a good poker tournament and the types of Texas Hold’em poker tournaments that might be the most appealing to you.
 Try to think about what matters the most to you before choosing a tournament, whether that’s having a good time or making a lot of money.
 If you’re willing to carefully consider the tournaments around you, you’ll find an option that allows you to fulfill your needs.

-Poker Tournaments – FAQs
+Poker Tournaments – FAQ

-A: You buy-in to a poker tournament using real money and get a specific amount of chips as a starting stack.
+You buy-in to a poker tournament using real money and get a specific amount of chips as a starting stack.
 You play poker till only one player remains.
 Usually the top 10-15% earn a portion of the prize pool.

-A: You’re playing for real money, but the chips are just tournament chips with no cash value.
+You're playing for real money, but the chips are just tournament chips with no cash value.